tmaxwell-96/tmaxwell-96/README.md

 # Welcome to my Profile!

 My name is Taylor and I'm a software developer in Vancouver Canada.
-After working in account management and business development for several years, I a number of self taught courses on python and web development based on my interest in the field.
+After working in account management and business development for several years, I took a number of self taught courses on python and web development based on my interest in the field.
 I love problem solving and increasing efficiency, and I found I really have a passion for learning more.

 After a year of consideration and small amounts of self teaching on the side, I joined BrainStation, a full-time software development bootcamp in Vancouver to take the next steps in my career.
 I loved the experience, the education team, and the connections I made along the way.